jprietopreference/Solvespace/README.md

     make
     sudo make install

-Fully functional ports to other UI toolkits (GTK3 and FLTK) are available, but not recommended for use due to bugs in these toolkits.
+A fully functional port to GTK3 is available, but not recommended for use due to bugs in this toolkit.

 Building on Mac OS X
 --------------------